lconnolly/whispersystems.org/_posts/2015-01-22-for-humans-and-tech.md

 ---
-title: "Blog >> For the Love of Humans and Technology"
+title: "For the Love of Humans and Technology"
 layout: post
 ---